ExchangeAnalyzer/ExchangeAnalyzer/README.md

 Exchange Analyzer consists of a series of PowerShell scripts, PowerShell modules, and XML data files.
 Installation is performed manually using the following steps.

+1. Download the latest Zip file from the TechNet Script Gallery (URL to come).
-1. Copy the following files and folders to a computer that has the Exchange 2013/2016 management shell installed.
+2. Copy the following files and folders to a computer that has the Exchange 2013/2016 management shell installed.
 For example, place all of the files and folders in a C:\Scripts\ExchangeAnalyzer folder.

 	- Run-ExchangeAnalyzer.ps1
 	- \Data
 	- \Modules
 	- \Tests

-2. Copy the folders in the Modules folder to C:\Windows\System32\WindowsPowerShell\v1.0\Modules\
+3. Copy the folders in the Modules folder to C:\Windows\System32\WindowsPowerShell\v1.0\Modules\
-3. Open a new Exchange Management Shell console.
+4. Open a new Exchange Management Shell console.

 ##Running Exchange Analyzer